 compiled—it contains all the operations that run on the Edge TPU.
 The rest of the graph (beginning

-with the first unsupported operation) remains the same.
+with the first unsupported operation) remains the same and runs on the CPU.

 If part of your model executes on the CPU, you should expect a significantly degraded inference speed compared to a model that executes entirely on the Edge TPU.
 We cannot predict how much slower your model will perform in this situation, so you should experiment with different architectures and strive to create a model that is 100% compatible with the Edge TPU.
 That is, your compiled model should contain only the Edge TPU custom operation.